website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 - Why does FrontPage put stuff in their program that won't work in Netscape and some other browsers?

-- What are some things to avoid using while designing my Internet site?
+- What are some things to avoid using while designing my web site?

 - Are there compatibility issues associated with Dreamweaver?